Vietnamese diasporic music: The fall of Saigon

 The Fall of Saigon, or the Liberation of Saigon, was the capture of Saigon, the capital of South Vietnam, by the People's Army of Vietnam (PAVN) and the National Liberation Front of South Vietnam (also known as the Viet Cong) on 30 April 1975.
 The event marked the end of the Vietnam War and the start of a transition period to the formal reunification of Vietnam into the Socialist Republic of Vietnam.

 Starting from 1975, popular music in South Vietnam, known as yellow music, was prohibited by the new socialist government, with those caught listening to it punished, and their music confiscated, due to the belief that it contained "ideas that were not good, not healthy, that required criticism."

 In the circumstance, some artists in the music industry, such as Trinh Cong Son, kept staying in Vietnam, while others decided to leave, such as Pham Duy.
 The departure of many artists from Vietnam in May 1975 was the start point of Vietnamese exile music.
 Following the migration, yellow music has been modified for adapting to the foreign context.
-Therefore, its nature has been transformed, and it has developed towards music pertained to the diaspora, which still retains certain characteristics inherited from its original culture, that can be discovered from the themes of music, as a mean to show the attention of diasporic Vietnamese to their country of origin (See Appendix 1 and 2 for themes and links of songs).
+Therefore, its nature has been transformed, and it has developed towards music pertaining to the diaspora, which still retains certain characteristics inherited from its original culture, that can be discovered from the themes of music, as a means to show the attention of diasporic Vietnamese to their country of origin (See Appendix 1 and 2 for themes and links of songs).